 - Patients who have an outpatient/office appointment at any Ellis Medicine facility which include outpatient offices, radiation therapy, wound care, infusion, laboratory, or radiology, may have two persons with them.
 Any patient who is accompanied by a child, of which the patient is the only parent/guardian, the child will be allowed entry with the parent.

 - Persons with a stated or observed disability, including but not limited to physical impairment, sensory impairment, cognitive impairment, and/or intellectual impairment or mental illness are permitted two visitors to assist them during their visit at all times.

 - Procedural patients will be allowed 1 visitor pre- and post-surgery for a brief time until the physician meets with the patient and visitor.

 - Pediatric/adolescent surgical patients may have up to two parents present for the same timeframes mentioned.

 - End-of-life (Comfort Care/Hospice patients) will be allowed to have two support persons at a time to visit on non-COVID floors.

 NO visitor will be allowed entry to visit a patient who has any pending or positive pandemic illness and no visitors under the age of 12 will be permitted entry to the facility.

 All other restrictions will remain unchanged during all other hours, including restrictions and compassionate exceptions for end-of-life, and COVID patients.

-Please note that this update does not apply to the Nursing Home (ERRC).
+Please note that this update does not apply to the Ellis Residential & Rehabilitation Center (ERRC).